 What are we called to do in this time of collapse?
 Work harder?
 Think faster?
 Compartmentalize and multitask better?

-Among other things, we discover our hyper-dependency on the construct we call time.
+Among other things, we discover our hyper-dependency on time.
 We discover the difference between its relative and absolute nature.
-We also discover that hope is a diversion from this softening.
+We also discover hope is a diversion from this softening.

 Time is a conception arising within our limited view of reality.
 Normally, we are not capable of another view.
 When we interrupt that dependency, a different possibility opens and we are reintroduced to timeless matters: connection, curiosity, gratitude, courage, love and grief.
-When we slow down, we are in the middle again.
 We discover what we seek has never been gone.
 It is always at hand, everywhere we look.

 There is no such thing as a unit of time in any absolute sense.
 Since that is so, we could even define “presence” as something more like absence.
 The absolute nature of time is a vastly spacious awareness no longer held in the tight grip of someone who ‘hopes’; one so expansive that even “embodiment” implies a limitation, so permeable that emotional states and the ambient phenomena of group process no longer impede the flow of connection.

 Temporarily at least, one is so completely ‘here’ that time stands still.
-At the same time, no one is home.
-The ego has been rendered quiescent, if only for a moment.
-Since there is no future, there is nothing to hope for here.
+At the same time, the ego has been rendered quiescent, if only for a moment.
+Since there is no future, there is nothing to hope for.
 One may even enter a non-conceptual state in which there is only feeling, a seamless realm of knowing.
 There is nothing to grasp here, nothing to cling to and no one to cling to it.

 From the relative (dualistic) view in which subject and object exist, we imagine events follow an order, stretched along a continuum without beginning or end.
 In the timeless space, discrete events exist without order, arising in random fashion, crowding each other out, competing for ‘space’ and attention, arising and disappearing in a chaotic flow.

-This competition appears as sense perception and feeling, which we evaluate and then choose according to our preferences and motivations; whereas in the awakened state, the timeless space we occupy when we downshift to an imperceptible crawl is not just another unconventional and unfamiliar form of time in which ‘events’ occur.
+This competition appears as sense perception and feeling, which we evaluate and then choose according to our preferences and motivations.
+The awakened state, the timeless space we occupy when we downshift to an imperceptible crawl is not just another unconventional and unfamiliar form of time in which ‘events’ occur.

 Awakened mind lives outside of time.
 It permeates the construction we call time yet is not time-bound.
 Then again, neither is it other than time.
 The true nature of emergence (consciousness and biology) is the opposite of our habitual hyperactivity.
 It is a tsunami of perpetual stillness, an infinite evenness subsuming everything, a continuous tidal wave of creative interdependent unfolding that has no beginning, no end, no boundaries, no center and no limits.